bvenkatr/personal-os/README.md

 ####What is Docker ?
  	Docker is a platform for developing, shipping and running applications using container virtualization technology.

+####Benefits of Docker
+	1. Separation of concerns
+		-> Developers focus on building their apps
+		-> System admins focus on deployment

 ####The Docker platform consists of multiple products/tools.
 1. Docker Engine
 2. Docker Hub